thuyvuphuong/LightEdit-Textual-Image-Editing-with-Lightweight-Stable-Diffusion-Repository/datasets/README.md

 - **MagicBrush Dataset (Custom)**
   📦 [`osunlp/MagicBrush`](https://huggingface.co/datasets/osunlp/MagicBrush)

-> ⚠️ When using the **MagicBrush** dataset, make sure to adjust the column names in your script.
-Here's a snippet to help you handle dataset-specific column mapping:
+> ⚠️ When using the **MagicBrush** or any other datasets, make sure to adjust the column names in your script.
+Here's a snippet to help you handle dataset-specific column mapping at:

 ```python
 # 6. Get the column names for input/target.